 For k=2, sociable numbers are amicable numbers.

-In general, what are sociable numbers of cycle length k?
+In general, what are aliquot sequence of cycle length k?
 Do they even exist for large values of k?

-Whether there exists a cycle-free infinite sequence of iterations of s is currently open!
+Whether there exists a cycle-free infinite aliquot sequence is currently open!